siddhali24/Timetable-Generator/README.md

 5. Scalable & Adaptable – Customized as per academic requirements.
 New faculties and subjects can be added.
 6. Security- Secured access available to admin using Django framework.
 7. UI/UX- User friendly , dynamic content rendering .
-8. CAN MAKE TIMETABLE FOR 2 CLASSES AT A TIME SHARING SAME TEACHERS AND SUBJECTS.
+8. CAN GENERATE A TIMETABLE FOR TWO CLASSES AT A TIME, SHARING THE SAME TEACHERS AND SUBJECTS.

 **DIRECTIONS**
 Install django, set it up ; extract all files from zip;run the following on terminal: